Durgasravanipenumaka/CPP/Notes.md

 ## Operator Overloading  :
 Operator Overloading is a feature in C++ that allows you to redefine the behavior of an operator (like +, -, ==, etc.) when it is used with user-defined data types (classes/objects).

+Operator overloading is used to enhance or improvise the functionality of the existing operators , so that they can be applied on user defined datatypes without changing their functionality , priority and associativity of operators.

+It is a type of polymorphism in which an operator is overloaded to give user defined meaning to it.
+Overloaded operator is used to perform operation on user-defined data type.
+For example '+' operator can be overloaded to perform addition on various data types, like for Integer, String(concatenation) etc.

 - Syntax :
 ```c
 return_type operator<symbol>(argument_list)